top of page

 How to get here?

-You can come to El Hierro by plane or by ferry from Tenerife.
-I choose the ferry because I wanted a different experience and because I love the ocean and was curious if I could spot some dolphins on the way.
-Below is my ferry trip video clip.
+You can reach El Hierro either by plane or by ferry from Tenerife.
+I opted for the ferry, as I wanted a different experience and love the ocean.
+I was also curious to see if I might spot some dolphins along the way.
+Below is a video clip from my ferry trip.

 What did I like most about the island?

-• animals: goats, sheep, cats, small lizards, geckos, birds (some birds fly over from Africa)
+• Wildlife: Goats, sheep, cats, small lizards, geckos, and unique birds (some even fly over from Africa)

-• no traffic, no crowd, no stress, no crime
+• Peaceful living: No traffic, no crowds, no stress, and no crime

-• free public water wells are available in several parts of the island
+• Free public water wells scattered across the island

-• many amazing hiking routes across the island
+• Incredible hiking trails all over the island

 LANDSCAPES